Andy-UTAS/atomic/docs/02specificheatII.md

 ## Conclusions

 1. The Debye model assumes that atoms in materials move in a collective fashion, described by quantized normal modes with a dispersion relation $\omega = v_s|\mathbf{k}|$.
-2. The phonon modes have a constant density of $(L/2\pi)^3$ in the reciprocal / $k$-space.
+2. The oscillation modes have a constant density of $(L/2\pi)^3$ in the reciprocal / $k$-space.
 3. The total energy and heat capacity are obtained by integrating the contribution of the individual modes over $k$-space.
 4. The density of states $g(\omega)$ is the number of states per frequency.
 With a dispersion relation $ω = v_s|\mathbf{k}|$, $g(\omega)$ is proportional to $\omega^2$ for a 3D bosonic system.
-5. At low temperatures the phonon heat capacity is proportional to $T^3$.
+5. At low temperatures the heat capacity due to oscillations is proportional to $T^3$.
-6. Phonon modes only exist up until the Debye frequency $\omega_D$, after which there are no modes in the system.
+6. Modes of oscillation exist only up until the Debye frequency $\omega_D$, after which there are no modes in the system.

 ---